raspi/BuildingNAS/README.md

 * Some expanders may not work on non-manufacturer motherboard
 * Some expanders may need controller from the same manufacturer for you to be able to update the expander card's firmware
 * Some expanders may not support hot-swap
+* Some expanders may not support double bandwidth (two cables from expander to controller) if the controller's manufacturer is not the same as expanders
 * Cable might be faulty
 * Cable going to backplane or controller might be wrong type